-Chamonix is known as the adventure capital of the world for good reason; the whole valley is one massive playground with limitless options of ways to get your kicks.
+Chamonix is known as the adventure capital of the world for good reason.

 Here are a few of our favourites.